JohnCremona/CMFs/PostgresSchema.md

 hecke_orbit_code | bigint | encoding of the tuple (N.k.a.x) into 64 bits
 p | integer | prime identifying L-poly L_p(T) = prod_(sigma in Gal(Q(f)/Q) (1 - sigma(a_p(f))T + chi(p)p^(k-1)T^2))
 lpoly | numeric[] | integer coefficients of L_p(t) (total of 2 * dim + 1 coeffs at good p, either 1 or dim+1 at bad p)
-factored_lpoly | numeric[] | list of pairs [fac,e] where fac is a list of coefficients of a factor of the L-polynomial and e is the multiplicity of the factor; pairs are ordered by degree, then exponent, then lex
+factored_lpoly | numeric[] | list of pairs [fac,e] where fac is a list of coefficients of an irreducible factor of the L-polynomial and e is the multiplicity of the factor; pairs are ordered by degree, then exponent, then lex on coefficients of fac

 **Table** `mf_hecke_newspace_traces`: